 The relationship between the natural world and the body’s Five Zang Organs via the Supporting, Controlling, Overacting and Transforming Cycle;

 The effects of nature on the human body as well as methods for regulation and adjustment.

 • Differentiation: Perception, Inspection, Listening, Questioning, Touch

-Drawing on the 5 observations of perception, inspection, listening, questioning and touch and the principles of the five methods for diagnosing the human bodies’ diseases.
+Drawing on the 5 observations of perception, inspection, listening, questioning and touch, and the principles of the five methods for diagnosing the human body’s diseases.

 Decoction, Pill, Pellets, Ointment, Powder, Alcohol, Tea, Oils

-“What you know is an herb, what you do not know is a grass.”
+“What you know is a herb, what you do not know is a grass.”